peterszerzo/scaling-tricks-for-geo/README.md

 	// construct rgj here, whether through build-from-lat-long or ajax-fetch-and-inject
 	// onReady called automatically when things are ready.

-``rgj`` is smart enough to execute ``onReady`` after a build or an inject is complete, at which point we have all we need to go on with rendering.
-In my case, it made mapping code clearer to read and and easier to extend to different applications.
+I made ``rgj`` smart enough to execute ``onReady`` after either a build or an inject is complete, at which point we have all we need to send our logic-packed shapes over to rendering.
+I found this code to be clearer to read and and easier to extend, making our app behaving the same for whatever data that rolls in.
+That said, I have no doubt that there is a lot of room here for refining and refactoring.

 ### On View Rendering: Conventional, Interactive, Data-Driven

-The data- and model-related implementations above centered around polymorphism, and view-related ones did the same thing.
-From my very first experiences tinkering with d3 code, I had a hard time keeping my code clean, and generally felt sceptical that most d3 code examples available online, with all their nesting and lack of high-level clarity, could scale (which is not to imply that these insightful pieces of code failed in any expectations that they were intended to live up to).
+The data- and model-related implementations above centered around polymorphism, and view-related ones did the same.
+From my very first experiences tinkering with d3 code, I had a hard time keeping my code clean, and generally felt sceptical that most d3 code examples available online, with all their nesting and lack of high-level clarity, could scale.
+Of course, I do not mean to imply that these insightful pieces of code failed at their intended purpose.
+Full-fledged apps rarely make it into blog posts.

-On the other hand, I really got used to Backbone views, and so, inspired by Shirley's code examples, I ended up splitting up my d3 code into methods of a custom view object - methods that copy a Backbone view's API and thus behave like any other view my app uses.
-The difference in my implementation was that I didn't extend from a ``Backbone.View``, but from a generic ``Marionette.Object``.
+At this point, I really got used to Backbone views, and so, inspired by Shirley's code examples, I ended up splitting up my d3 code into methods of a custom view object - methods that copy a Backbone view's API and thus behave like any other view my app uses.
+The difference in my implementation was that I didn't extend from a ``Backbone.View``, but from a generic ``Marionette.Object`` - which, for those of you used to other frameworks, just an object that has an event system mixed into it, and calls ``initialize`` when instantiated so one doesn't need to touch the constructor.

 	View = Marionette.Object.extend({
+		initialize: function() {},
 		onRender: function() {},
 		renderContainer: ,
 		render: function() {},